zackchase/reading-list/2019_books.md

     * *Better*, *Complications*, and *Being Mortal* by Atul Gawande
     * *Snowball in a Blizzard* by Steven Hatch
     * *How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence* by Michael Pollan
+    * *Twitter and Tear Gas: The Power and Fragility of Networked Protest* by Zeynep Tufekci

   * Academic (loosely)
     * *Homo Deus: A Brief History of Tomorrow* by Yuval Harari